ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

   the shape of the underlying exposure distribution, and the magnitude of the effect size.

+  Here are some examples from Ali in `PR 211
+  <https://github.com/ihmeuw/vivarium_research/pull/211>`_ that can be edited to
+  fit in here somewhere (Nicole also says she has an example):

+    I think that the most obvious example of this is for birth weight.
+The additional 10 grams of birth weight from an intervention will be much more valuable to you if you are born in the 0-500 gram category than the 2500 to 2750 category.

+    So, if we DO calibrate to baseline coverage, the uncovered group will have a lower baseline mean birth weight (say 2500) than the covered group (say 2750).
+The difference in RR between the 2500 g group and the next birth weight group >> the difference in RR between the 2750 group and the next birth weight group.
+Essentially, we are helping those who really need it!

+    If we do NOT calibrate for baseline coverage, both groups have the same starting mean birth weight.
+In this case, the uncovered group will be starting slightly "better off" and therefore have less to gain from the intervention (we might underestimate the effect of the intervention).

+    A similar situation is true for dichotomous exposures like VAD.
+If overall population prevalence of VAD is 20% (baseline covered VAD prevalence = 10%, baseline uncovered = 30%) and the RR for vitamin A fortification is 0.5.
+    Also let's say that baseline coverage is 50%.

+    So if we DO account for baseline coverage differences, we will reduce VAD by 50% in the baseline uncovered group...
+30% to 15% so that 15% of the population remits.

+    If we DO NOT account for baseline coverage differences, we will still reduce VAD by 50% in the baseline uncovered group, but there will be less VAD there to reduce so that VAD prevalence changes from 20% to 10% so that 10% of the population remits.

+    So in general, we will underestimate the effect of our intervention if we do not do this, although it will depend on the overall dynamics of the risk factor and the corresponding relative risks.

 The details of stratifying the baseline population depend on the form of the exposure distribution, in particular whether it is categorical or continuous.
 The simplest case is for a dichotomous outcome (e.g. vitamin A deficiency or neural tube defects).
-This situation has been dealt with in a number of Vivarium models under the title "Coverage Gap Framework."
+This situation has been dealt with in a number of Vivarium models under the title "Coverage Gap Framework"; it uses the same approach GBD uses for risk factors to compute a PAF for the "risk" of not having the intervention we are simulating.
 The strategy for continuous exposure distributions (e.g. haemoglobin or birth weight) is less well-developed -- the current approach only approximates a true stratification of the continuous distribution, and it has mathematical limitations that may be problematic in certain situations.
 We discuss the dichotomous and continuous cases in separate sections below.

 Baseline Coverage Stratification -- Dichotomous Variables (Coverage Gap Framework)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~